 We really enjoyed the group of people with whom we were camping.
 Such a kind and welcoming group.
 Our son made friends immediately with the boy with whom he would be going into Kinder.
 They chased each other through the rain and mud puddles until freezing cold.
 The rain was picking up so we headed back to our tent and powered up that space heater.
 While we were all cold, had stuffy noses from the smoke and were tired, it still was quality time together.
 When are we ever together as a family with no devices and nothing to do but hang out?
 We played games and were just together.

 Family Camping Lesson #1: Even when cold and tired, you can bond with your family.

 Back in our tent we discovered that our son had pooped in the bush just outside our tent.
 Apparently the bathrooms with the big hole in the floor as a toilet scared him.
 Understandably.
 After what we hope was an educational conversation, we had a fun poop pick up and disposal excursion.
 It was about this time that I realized I hadn’t thought to bring soap.
 And, no, there was none in the bathrooms.

 Adventures in Boating

 Then the engine on the boat just puttered out.
 Both our captain and I realized at about the same time that we hadn’t brought our phones.
-Here we were in the middle of the reservoir.
+Here we were in the middle of the reservoir, just floating.
 Shortly thereafter a boat who happened to know our driver called the marina for us.
 However, the marina seemed to have no urgency to get another boat out to us.

 One of the other boats our group had rented finally realized we were just floating.
 They came back out and towed us back to the marina.
-Now in boat #2 on our way back to the campsite it started to warm up and I realized that two of us were still on our PJs and no one had on sunscreen.
+Now in boat #2 on our way back to the campsite the weather started to warm up and I realized that two of us were still in our PJs and no one had on sunscreen.

 Family Camping Lesson #2: Even if things seem bad, they probably aren’t.
 And, maybe you’ll make friends along the way.